tedhavelka/directory-bookmarker/README.md

 Bookmarker contributor Ted noting there is much clean-up work to do in this shell script.
 Ted working to:

-[ ]  factor command aliasing, path variable amendments into shell routines

-[x]  command aliasing is factored into a couple of shell routines

-[x]  add support for multiple directory bookmark sets

 - 2017-12-14 THU -

 [ ]  write a separate use and help file for the directory bookmarking script,
      and add alias to show this use file

+[ ]  add optional bookmarks group names, at present they're just numbered 1..9

 [ ]  add summary report of number of bookmark groups defined, their names, first few entries

-[ ]  add optional bookmarks group names, at present they're just numbered 1..9

 - 2021-08-14 MON -